BurntSushi/blog/content/post/ripgrep.md

   UTF-16), then `ripgrep` won't work. `ripgrep` will still work on ASCII compatible encodings like latin1 or otherwise partially valid UTF-8.
   `ripgrep` may grow support for additional text encodings over time.
-* `ripgrep` doesn't yet support searching for patterns/literals from a file, but this is easy to add and should change soon.
 * If you need to search compressed files. `ripgrep` doesn't try to do any decompression before searching.